joshuahiggins/tone-service-app/README.md

 We're believers in [BunJS](https://github.com/oven-sh/bun) and utilize it for most of our infrastructure.
 If you're on `Linux` or `Mac` and have NPM installed, you can globally install Bun with:

     npm i -g bun
  `Windows` users will have to use **WSL** to get the Tone WebApp to run locally.
-An excellent guide on setting up WSL and connecting VSCode can be found [here](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).
+An excellent guide on setting up WSL and connecting VSCode can on the official [Microsoft WSL website](https://learn.microsoft.com/en-us/windows/wsl/tutorials/wsl-vscode).

 ### Why do I have to use WSL on Windows?
 Bun manages memory differently than Node, and was developed to run on *nix based systems first (this includes MacOS).
 While a native implementation of Bun for Windows is on the roadmap, it is currently not officially available.